tax and super

 If the super nomination had been made 50/50, the partner would still receive their portion of the benefit tax free, however the daughter would pay tax of up to 17% on her portion of the benefit.

 This story highlights the importance of ensuring you not only keep your death benefit nominations up-to-date, but that you understand who is a dependant for tax purposes.
-After all, the tax man receives enough of our hard-earned money during our lifetime — let’s make sure he doesn’t receive more when we’re gone.
+After all, the tax man receives enough of our hard-earned money during our lifetime — let’s make sure he doesn’t receive more unnecessarily when we’re gone.

 other helpful things to know